 The 320-mile New River rises in the Blue Ridge region of North Carolina and flows northeastward through the Appalachian uplands to Radford, Va., where it turns northwestward and passes through a series of narrow valleys and gorges into southern West Virginia.
 It ends where it joins the Gauley River to form the Kanawha River.
 The New is considered by some geographers to be the Kanawha River and is often referenced as the Kanawha River.

 In West Virginia, the New River flows through central Summers County, along the eastern flanks of Raleigh County, and through central and northwestern Fayette County.
 Between Hinton and its mouth at Gauley Bridge, the stream is entrenched in a steep and narrow valley, the most narrow part of which is known as the "New River Gorge."

 The gorge was practically impassible before completion of the New River Gorge Bridge, near Fayetteville, WV, in 1978.
-The river within its gorge is one of the most popular whitewater rafting destinations in the eastern U.S. Much of the New between Hinton and Gauley Bridge is managed by the National Park Service as the New River Gorge National River.
+The river within its gorge is one of the most popular whitewater rafting destinations in the eastern U.S. Much of the New between Hinton and Gauley Bridge is managed by the National Park Service as the New River Gorge National Park and Preserve.

 History of the New River